 - Allows you to compare offers: Instead of accepting the dealer’s financing offer in the pressure of the moment, take your time to apply for and compare several pre-approval letters.
 If you find a better interest rate offer, let us know and we’ll do our best to match it.

 - Streamlines negotiations: Having your pre-approval letter on hand is like having a blank check in your pocket.
 A salesperson at a dealership may try to get you off-focus by asking what monthly payment you’re looking for.
 With your pre-approval, you can stick to negotiating the “out the door” price only.

+Preapproval is a common difference in dealer financing vs. credit union financing.
 If you head to the dealership without getting pre-approved, you’ll be at the mercy of the salesperson, who isn’t necessarily looking out for your best interests.
-Come to your local credit union instead, where we are always looking to offer you the best possible rate and terms on your auto loan financing.
+Come to your local credit union instead, where we are always looking to offer you the best possible car loan rate and terms on your auto loan financing.

 Once you’ve selected a vehicle and are ready to purchase it, we will complete the underwriting process.
 Your rate and/or terms may change slightly during the underwriting process depending on whether anything’s changed about your financial situation.